-20.4 Facility Dog Care:
+20.5 Facility Dog Care:

-The Officer principally tasked with caring for the Department’s therapy dog shall receive a four percent (4%) percent of their monthly salary to cover the time spent caring for the facility dog.
+The Officer principally tasked with caring for the Department’s therapy dog shall receive an additional four percent (4%) of their monthly salary to cover the time spent caring for the facility dog.

-20.5 Certified Instructors:
+20.6 Certified Instructors:

-Instructors certified by the State or other certifying body, assigned by the employer to provide training to employees (other than an FTO assignment) will receive a five (5%) premium for the day training is assigned, if they spend at least two (2) hours of their shift providing training.
+Instructors certified by the State or other certifying body, assigned by the employer to provide training to employees (other than an FTO assignment) or employees who serve as RAD instructors will receive a five (5%) premium for the day training/instruction is assigned, if they spend at least two (2) hours of their shift providing training.
 Time spent preparing training materials will not count as time spent training for the purposes of this section.

-20.6 Working Out of Classification:
+20.7 Working Out of Classification:

-Whenever an employee is given a temporary promotion to a higher classification, that employee shall be paid the salary at the bottom of the range for the classification in which the employee is working, for all such time worked.
+Whenever an employee is given a temporary promotion to a higher classification, the employee will be paid at the salary step, which represents a minimum two-step increase over the salary received immediately prior to the temporary promotion not to exceed the maximum step of the new salary range for all such time worked.

-20.7 Multilingual/Sign Language/Braille Premium Pay:
+20.8 Multilingual/Sign Language/Braille Premium Pay: